The Incredible Legacy of a Life on the Edge

 Ray Argyle and Deborah Windsor take readers on a pilgrimage that is both a study in artistic immortality and an absorbing travel adventure.
 On successive days, they dodge black bulls in the Camargue and then grieve with the French over a suicidal airplane crash a few miles from where they have been enjoying the delights of a perched village.

-The author of The Paris Game, the compelling story of how Charles de Gaulle saved France in war and civil turmoil, Ray Argyle has now dissected the life of the man who towered over French post-Impressionism, told from the unique vantage of years of travel to the many places where Vincent van Gogh left his indelible marks on history.
+The author of The Paris Game, on how Charles de Gaulle saved France in war and civil turmoil, Ray has now dissected the life of the man who towered over French post-Impressionism, told from the unique vantage of years of travel to the many places where Vincent van Gogh left his indelible marks on history.